htslin103/Random-Number-Generator/README.md

 ## Usage Instructions
 * Click on the green Code button on this page and click "Download Zip"
 * Go to the location where you have saved the Random Number Generator zip and extract it
-* Once extracted, click on the Random-Number-Generator-main folder, then RandomNumberGenerator, then the bin folder, then the Release folder, then the net6.0 folder
+* Once extracted, click on the Random-Number-Generator-main folder, then RandomNumberGenerator, then the bin folder, then the Release folder, then the net6.0 folder.
  The file path should look similar to this: YourStoredLocation\RandomNumberGenerator\RandomNumberGenerator\bin\Release\net6.0
 * Double click the Random Number Generator.Exe executable.
 The program will now run.